rahul572002/exp-plane-transmission-grating-iitk/experiment/procedure.md

-The procedure to determine the wavelength of different spectral lines of mercury light using a plane transmission grating is as follows:<br><br>
+The procedure to determine the wavelength of different spectral lines of mercury light using a plane transmission grating is as follows:<br>
 1. Obtain a mercury light source and a plane transmission grating.<br>
 2. Place the mercury light source on one side of the grating, and set up a screen on the other side to observe the diffracted light.<br>
 3. Observe the diffracted light on the screen and identify the spectral lines of mercury light.<br>